 Federal spending is out of control, driving the national debt and record inflation for Americans.
 The Fiscal Year 2024 appropriations process offers an opportunity to make necessary spending cuts and eliminate funding for wasteful and politically-weaponized areas of government.

-Here’s What You Need To Know: Congress is currently engaged in negotiations to fund the government for Fiscal Year (FY) 2024, and this is our moment to make an impact.
-The fiscal year ends on September 30, which means there is growing pressure to reach a deal on spending levels.
-If a deal can’t be reached by October 1, there will be pressure to reach a short term continuing resolution (CR) to extend existing spending levels, while negotiations for a full year of funding continue into the fall.
+Here’s What You Need To Know: Congress is currently engaged in the appropriations process to fund the government for Fiscal Year (FY) 2024, and this is our moment to make an impact.
+The fiscal year ended on September 30, but Congress has continued funding on a short-term basis with the use of a continuing resolution (CR), which maintains spending at last year’s levels.

 Conservatives are advocating for any bills to fund the federal government to include these things:

 Don’t use any budget gimmicks to hide increased spending.